deliveroo/deliveroo.engineering/_posts/2017-09-06-play-pull-request-roulette.md

 **3. DON'T wait until the last minute to open your PR**

 This works well in at least two situations.
-First, is when you're not sure if the solution you're coding is the simplest or best way.
+First, when you're not sure if the solution you're coding is the simplest or best way.
 Maybe you're in an unfamiliar territory.
 That's fine!
-Opening a PR and asking for feedback asap will stop you from spending days working alone on something you might need to refactor after review.
+Opening a PR and asking for feedback ASAP will stop you from spending days working alone on something you might need to refactor after review.
-Second, is when we prototype things fast (for example improving the architecture or trying out a new language) and want to check if the team is on-board with the proposal.
+Second, when we prototype things fast (for example improving the architecture or trying out a new language) and want to check if the team is on-board with the proposal.
 We label these prototype PRs "spikes".

 **DO label your PRs accordingly**